 Neighbors can be one of the best audiences for sharing plants and seeds!
 What fun to be able to walk next door, or down the street, to make the beauty of your garden contagious.

-You can also check out your Local Patch Community.
+Also, you can check out your Local Patch Community.
 You might find local gardening groups already in bloom!

 5. Follow along with Gardening Blogs and YouTube.